To develop their muscle mass, women and men must train in the same way: at least 60% of their maximum power.

-The lower amount of muscle fiber in women compared to men results in a 40% difference in total body strength, with women on average having less strength, especially in the upper body.
+The lower amount of muscle fiber in women compared to men results in a 40% difference in total body strength.
+Indeed, women on average have less strength, especially in the upper body.

 While the lower body of women (legs and glutes) can generate 70 to 75% of the strength of that of men, their trunk and arms generate only 25 to 55%.
 It is therefore extremely important that women do not focus only on their natural strengths, as much for their sports performance as for their daily skills.